QUICK-FIRE

 This is his signature style.
 Look at the painting below.
 See how he uses purple to brighten a tree trunk – or how he uses many shades of green.
 Colour makes his paintings feel full of joy.

-David Hockney's 'The Arrival of Spring in Woldgate' – an iPad painting of the woods, with a path going through the middle.
+David Hockney's 'The Arrival of Spring in Woldgate' – a painting of the woods, with a path going through the middle.

 3. Hockney loves to paint people...